franchsli/whatsapp_clone_django/README.md

 - Remove all unnecesary datasets and such from chats, contact templates (remember to check websocket.js before deleting).
 - Make it responsive.
 - Re think the delete message modal (Delete for everyone or for me logic).
+- Re think if image input (status form) should be changed.
+- Review previewImage func.
 - Test all statuses features.
 - Check and compare all the whatsapp web features with this project features.
 - Review all the code and delete spaguetti code.